ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Your repositories

--   From the way I asked you to create your repositories, I reckon that none of you have added a `LICENSE` or `LICENSE.md` file.
+-   From the way I asked you to create your repositories, I suspect most of your repositories currently lack a `LICENSE` or `LICENSE.md` file.

 -   This is a text file that specifies the user's rights: if this file does not exist in the repository, the user is **not** authorized to compile your code, nor to run it, etc. You must give your explicit consent!